Why Are Gas Prices Up? These Frenemies Get Some Of The Blame

 Loading...

 The success of that collaboration is remarkable on several levels.
-Jaffe notes that the bad blood between the two countries dates back to the former Soviet Union's invasion of Afghanistan in 1979.
+Jaffe notes that the bad blood between the two countries dates to the former Soviet Union's invasion of Afghanistan in 1979.
 More recently, Russia and Saudi Arabia have staked out opposing positions over the war in Syria and over Iran's growing influence in the Middle East.

 "What is surprising is they've managed to put aside a history of political distance or even political animosity to find common cause around economics," said Meghan O'Sullivan, a professor of international affairs at Harvard's Kennedy School.
 "It's one of the most interesting geopolitical developments to happen in the last few years."